uic-evl/omegalib-history/modules/pointCloud/README.md

 # pointCloud
 This module contains classes used to load and handle point cloud data.

-Right now the only exported class is a point cloud loader for cyclops
+Right now the only exported classes are point cloud loaders for cyclops

-## PointsLoader
+## TextPointsLoader and BinaryPointsLoader
-This class can be used to load models containing point cloud data in ASCII or binary xyz + RGB format.
+These classes can be used to load models containing point cloud data in ASCII or binary xyz + RGB format.

-To use `PointsLoader`:
+To use `TextPointsLoader`:
 ```python
 from omega import *
 from cyclops import *